Mirellanmawl/PySceneDetect-CSV-to-Vegas-EDL/README.md

 PySceneDetect CSV to Vegas EDL.py [-h] VIDEO_FILE INFILE OUTFILE

 positional arguments:
-  VIDEO_FILE  Video file that you used PySceneDetect on.
+VIDEO_FILE: Video file that you used PySceneDetect on.
-  INFILE      CSV file to convert.
+INFILE: CSV file to convert.
-  OUTFILE     Name of the Vegas EDL text file.
+OUTFILE: Name of the Vegas EDL text file.

 optional arguments:
-  -h, --help  show this help message and exit
+-h, --help: show this help message and exit

 This was created with Python 3.6.1 (v3.6.1:69c0db5, Mar 21 2017, 18:41:36) [MSC v.1900 64 bit (AMD64)] on win32 with Emacs and Elpy.